P1sec/gea-implementation/README.md

 A risk remains as most of the handsets continue supporting GEA-1 and GEA-2 (in 2021), even if there is more and more initiatives to remove at least GEA-1 from them.
-Keeping support for weak encryption algorithm in current handsets enables for potential semi-passive or plain man-in-the-middle attacks against GPRS connections.
+Keeping support for weak encryption algorithm in current handsets enables for potential semi-passive or plain man-in-the-middle attacks against GPRS and EDGE connections.

+Unfortunately, other attacks exist against 2G connections, mainly due to weaknesses within the protocols and especially the weak authentication procedure for 2G subscribers.
+Recently, the EFF indicated the Android OS will provide a feature to disable 2G in smartphones.
+Some large mobile operators have also started decommissioning their 2G network, or are planning to in the years to come.

 ## Licensing

-The code contained in this repository provided as is without warranty, under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.txt) software license.
+The code contained in this repository is provided as is, without warranty, under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.txt) software license.